dknieriem/brave/wp-content/plugins/optinmonster/readme.txt

 > Chris Lema - VP of Product at Liquid Web

 == Changelog ==

+= 1.9.6 =
+* You can now use Gravity Forms AJAX submissions and form validation with your OptinMonster campaigns.
+* Update admin notices to use the recommended classes

+= 1.9.5 =
+* Add support for www domains in Api.js embed code.
+* Improve MailPoet error outputs.

 = 1.9.4 =
 * Fix issue where site settings were not being retrieved properly.